cherab/core/docs/source/governance.rst

 Overview
 --------

-CHERAB is a meritocratic, consensus-based community project.
+Cherab is a meritocratic, consensus-based community project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
-This document describes how that participation takes place and how to set about earning merit within the CHERAB community.
+This document describes how that participation takes place and how to set about earning merit within the Cherab community.
 This governance model is based on the Open Meritocracy model used by a number of large open source software projects (e.g. Apache foundation).

 Most users will be members of the scientific community, contributing to physics models and diagnostic designs.
-The scientific strategy for CHERAB will be set through the existing management channels, such as the JET Task Force and EUROfusion meetings.
+The scientific strategy for Cherab will be set through the existing management channels, such as the JET Task Force and EUROfusion meetings.
 The bulk of this document deals with the technical management of the project, to ensure the integrity of the code base is